 The following Community-Based Organizations offer services to help you transition to college-level work, in partnership with MATC:

-A network of more than 35 community-based programs provide basic skills instruction from the 0-12 grade level.
+A network of more than 35 community-based programs provides basic skills instruction from the 0-12 grade level.
 MATC faculty provide English language instruction, native language literacy for Hmong/Lao and Spanish speakers, bilingual content instruction, GED assistance, and family literacy.
 These programs are located in many of the city's neighborhoods.
-For more information,
+For more information, call 414-297-6967.

 The Dislocated Workers Learning Center

 MATC operates a learning center in partnership with the HIRE Center, open to the general community.
-The centers allow you to decide which subjects you want to study, develop an individualized learning plan with the assistance of an on-site instructor, and work at your own pace and schedule.
-They help you earn a GED or High School Equivalency Diploma (HSED).
-The center operates in cooperation with the Milwaukee County Private Industry Council, Wisconsin State AFL-CIO, the Milwaukee County Labor Council, and the United Way.
-For more information call the HIRE Center, at 414-385-6920; or MATC, 414-297-6752.
+The center allows you to decide which subjects you want to study, develop an individualized learning plan with the assistance of an on-site instructor, and work at your own pace and schedule.
+The center helps you earn a GED or High School Equivalency Diploma (HSED).
+It operates in cooperation with the Milwaukee County Private Industry Council, Wisconsin State AFL-CIO, the Milwaukee County Labor Council, and the United Way.
+For more information, call the HIRE Center at 414-385-6920; or MATC, 414-297-6752.